pbinkley/microcopying_1940/index.markdown

 abroad or elsewhere material that is already in this country.
 It is too bad, but it is not terribly serious.
 Mr. Power has been copying English books before 1550 for seventeen or twenty libraries in the country.
-Harvard has been getting the films. <span style="page" id="page202">[p.202]</span> We already have some 9,000 English books before 1640, I don't know how many before 1550, but we are glad to have the film copies just the same to use instead of our originals in many cases.</p>
+Harvard has been getting the films. <span class="page" id="page202">[p.202]</span> We already have some 9,000 English books before 1640, I don't know how many before 1550, but we are glad to have the film copies just the same to use instead of our originals in many cases.</p>